View all newsletters

 A ‘plus expenses’ or ‘separated charges’ charter is where a base price is charged for the ship and its crew, while everything else is paid for through an ‘Advance Provisioning Allowance’ (APA) before you step onboard.
 Prior to a voyage, guests will complete a preference sheet with their likes and dislikes, enabling the chef and service team to stock up on the guest’s favorite items.
 This tends to be the norm on superyacht charters as it allows for a much more tailored experience.

 As well as covering food and beverages, an APA will also cover things like fuel and possibly dockage.
 It is usually charged at around 30% of the yacht’s base rate.
-According to luxury yacht brokers Northorp and Johnson, the average price paid by its customers for a week’s ‘plus expenses’ charter was around $152,000 in 2020, which would mean an APA of around $45,600 – not a small sum, so it’s definitely something to be aware of when selecting your vessel.
+According to luxury yacht brokers Northrop and Johnson, the average price paid by its customers for a week’s ‘plus expenses’ charter was around $152,000 in 2020, which would mean an APA of around $45,600 – not a small sum, so it’s something to be aware of when selecting your vessel.

 A third, less common charter is a ‘bareboat’ charter.
 This is a charter without a crew or provisions and only generally favored amongst experienced yachtsmen and women or those who can supply their own crew.